BrettFlavin/Terri-Parker_Responsive-Website/README.md

 ## About The Project

 <!-- BUILT WITH -->
+<p> </p>

 ## Built With

-This application was created w/ Visual Studio Code using HTML, CSS, and JavaScript.
+Created in Visual Studio Code using HTML, CSS, and JavaScript.

 - [Visual Studio Code](https://code.visualstudio.com/)